 Try these sources for hot topics in the news:

-Women's Studies International, listed below, is useful to locate scholarly journal articles, books and book chapters.
+Use Women's Studies International, listed below, to locate scholarly journal articles, books and book chapters.
 Searching in library databases is a bit different that a Google search.
 Here are some search tips.
 You should also contact the Women's Studies librarian or the library reference desk for more help as needed.

 SEARCH TIPS FOR ADVANCED SEARCHING